 Are you texting someone, and they suddenly text you “ops”?
-If so, they are implying telling you to share your genuine opinions and if it’s on a different topic, respond by giving your views about it.
+If so, they are implying that they are telling you to share your genuine opinions, and if it’s on a different topic, respond by giving your views about it.
 If the subject is someone, describe the person or their character.

-For instance, if you get a text, such as “Ops on Benz?”
-That’s a way of telling you to give your opinions about Benz, such as make or model.
+For instance, if you get a text such as “Ops on Benz,” That’s a way of telling you to give your opinions about Benz, such as the make or model.

-On Snapchat, the term “ops” mean opinions on me, and it is a way of someone telling you to give them your views about them or a topic.
-This guide has covered what “ops” mean and given different use cases of “ops”.
+On Snapchat, the term “ops” means opinions on me, and it is a way of someone telling you to give them your views about them or a topic.
+This guide has covered what “ops” mean and given different use cases for “ops.”
 Moreover, we’ve seen how you can respond to “ops” when used on various topics.

 That’s it!
 Don’t be left out when using Snapchat.